NetLab-ECO-UFRJ/itd_quarto/data/2025/doc_backups/eu_ADS_Snapchat.md

 -   Yes, through the API

 -   **No**

+According to the API and GUI documentation, details about the audience reached are not provided.

 **OC31: Does the platform include data on audience targeting criteria defined by advertisers?**